Explosive-laden 'drone' boat targets Saudi port of Yanbu | Taiwan News | 2021/04/27

 Details remained scarce, but the incident comes after a series of attacks on shipping in the wider Mideast region amid a shadow war between Iran and Israel and against the backdrop of ongoing negotiations between Tehran and world powers over Iran's tattered nuclear deal.

 The incident also comes amid the kingdom's yearslong war against Yemen’s Houthi rebels.
 The Houthis have in the past used bomb-laden drones and explosive-packed boats in attacks targeting the kingdom.
-However, the rebels did not immediately claim any assaults on Tuesday.
+However, the rebels did not immediately claim any assaults on Tuesday and did not respond to a request for comment.

 The state-run Saudi Press Agency quoted Saudi military spokesman Col. Turki al-Maliki saying the port was targeted by the drone boat.